WGD-studio/.github/README.md

 - **WGD studio Official Website:** Explore the world of WGD and stay updated on the latest news and developments by visiting our [official website](https://WGD-studio.github.io/).
 - **F night Official Website:** Explore the world of F night and stay updated on the latest news and developments by visiting our [F night's website](https://WGD-studio.github.io/f-night).

-- **Discord:** Join our Discord server [WGD Studio Discord Server](https://discord.gg/WGDStudio) to connect with fellow gamers and engage with the WGD Studio community.
+- **Repositories:** Dosen't forgot to check our [Repositories](https://github.com/orgs/WGD-studio/repositories).

 ## Collaborate with Us

 We welcome collaboration opportunities, feedback, and contributions from fellow developers, gamers, and enthusiasts.
-If you're interested in partnering with us or have any inquiries, feel free to reach out via email at contact@wgdstudio.com.
+If you're interested in partnering with us or have any inquiries!

 ## License